Vema Seamount: Geomorphology and geography

 The seamount rises from a depth of 2500 fathom, where it occupies a breadth of 35 mi and forms an isolated conical feature.
-The seafloor from which Vema rises belongs to the abyssal plain of the Cape Basin.
-From there, the slopes of Vema first rise steeply and feature subsidiary summits; above 70 fathom depth the slopes flatten.
+The seafloor from which Vema rises is part of the abyssal plain of the Cape Basin.
+From there, the slopes of Vema first rise steeply and feature subsidiary summits; above 70 fathom depth, the slopes flatten.

 Geology

 Volcanic rocks such as tuff as well as calcareous aggregates are found on the plateau.
-Collins Point is composed of phonolite, which contains aegirine, alkali feldspar, augite and nepheline.
-Olivine basalt has also been found.
-A minimum age of 11.0 ± 0.3 has been obtained from samples taken at Collins Point by potassium-argon dating, with another age being 15 million years.
+Collins Point is composed of phonolite, which contains aegirine, alkali feldspar, augite, and nepheline.
+Olivine-containing basalt has also been found.
+A minimum age of 11.0 ± 0.3 million years has been obtained from samples taken at Collins Point by potassium-argon dating, with another age estimate being 15 million years.
 Older ages have been obtained deeper on the seamount; a sample from 3000 m depth gave an age of 18 million years.
 Light-coloured rocks on the summit platform may constitute a former carbonate platform.

-Vema is an intraplate volcano and is considered to be the present-day location of a hotspot, the Vema hotspot, although the hotspot itself may have moved farther west (by about 200 km) since when it created the Vema Seamount.
-Seismic tomography has shown what may be a mantle plume underneath Vema, another theory considers the Vema hotspot is a consequence of the Tristan hotspot shedding a secondary diapir.
+Vema is an intraplate volcano.
+It is considered to be the present-day location of a hotspot, the Vema hotspot, although the hotspot itself may have moved farther south or west (by about 200 km) since it created the Vema Seamount and may not be active anymore.
+Earlier volcanism caused by the Vema hotspot may have manifested itself in southern Namibia in the form of alkaline volcanics that define a HIMU suite.

+Seismic tomography has shown what may be a mantle plume underneath Vema, while another theory considers the Vema hotspot is a consequence of the Tristan hotspot shedding a secondary diapir.
 The hotspot origin of the Vema Seamount is not universally agreed upon.
-Earlier volcanism caused by the Vema hotspot may have manifested itself in southern Namibia in the form of alkaline volcanics, such as the Klinghardt phonolite, the 49 million years old Dicker Willem volcanic complex and associated Tsirub nephelinites or melilites close to the mouth of the Orange River, which are 37 million years old, or even the Karoo-Ferrar large igneous province.